 Mission

-The Haven Shelter & Services, Inc. is committed to preventing and eliminating all types of domestic violence and sexual assault within our service area which includes Westmoreland, Richmond, Essex, Lancaster, and Northumberland Counties.
+The Haven Shelter & Services, Inc. is committed to preventing and eliminating all types of intimate partner violence and sexual violence within our service area which includes Westmoreland, Richmond, Essex, Lancaster, and Northumberland Counties.

 The primary focus of The Haven’s Mission is to provide advocacy and shelter for identified victims of partner abuse and sexual assault as well as to provide support services to victims and their families.